SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: The Proposed SparDL

-\textbf{Solution.} First, we specify the range of $[\tfrac{k}{P},\tfrac{dk}{P}]$ for $h$ when the number of gradients after B-SAG is equal to $L(k,d,p)$.
-The upper and lower bounds are taken as entirely non-overlapping and entirely overlapping gradient indexes between different workers, respectively.
-Second, through the Figrue~\ref{fig:bsag}, we can find that the number of gradients after Bruck All-Gather is stable within successive iterations.
-And there are some fluctuations throughout the training process.
-Thus, we need to obtain a suitable value of $h$ as soon as possible to make the number of gradients after B-SAG close to $L(k,d,p)$, and then adjust $h$ according to the fluctuation.
-Therefore, we propose a compression ratio $h$ adjustment algorithm for B-SAG, which is motivated by the CWnd algorithm~\cite{DBLP:journals/ccr/DukkipatiRCCHAJS10}.
 As shown in Algorithm~\ref{alg:nspardl}, we adjust $h$ by a step size with direction (i.e., sign).
 The initial $h$ is $\tfrac{k}{P}$, and the initial step size is $0.01\times k\tfrac{d-1}{P}$ with positive direction.
 After each iteration, we set $h=h+step$ and adjust the step according to the number of gradients amount after Bruck All-Gather in this iteration~(line 12).
 If the gradient amount is greater than $L(k,d,p)$, we set the direction as positive, and if the gradient amount is not greater than $L(k,d,p)$, we set the direction as negative.
-In addition, if two consecutive step adjustments are in the same direction, we double the step~(line 3-8), and if the direction is changed, we divide the step by 2~(line 9-11).
+In addition, if two consecutive step adjustments are in the same direction, we double the step~(lines 3-8), and if the direction is changed, we divide the step by 2~(lines 9-11).
 Through the step adjustments, we can change $h$ to make the number of gradients recover to near $L(k,d,p)$ as soon as possible and adjust $h$ slowly when the number changes slowly.
-After completing the sparse Bruck All-Gather, we sparsified the number of sparse gradients to $L(k,d,p)$.
-The size of gradients sending before B-SAG is $2h\in[2\tfrac{k}{P},2\tfrac{dk}{P}]$.
-Thus, the bandwidth overhead of B-SAG is $[2k\tfrac{d-1}{P}\beta, 2k\tfrac{d^2-d}{P}\beta]$.
-The communication cost of B-SAG is: